paulinho-16/MEIC-ASSO/docs/authentication.md

 ##### Pros

-- We have a way to check if the tokens are active
+- We have a way to check if the tokens are active;
-- We can invalidate tokens, so that people cannot use them anymore, which is needed for the logout functionality
+- We can invalidate tokens, so that people cannot use them anymore, which is needed for the logout functionality.

 ##### Cons

-- We need to establish connections to the database in every authenticated request, to validate the token
+- We need to establish connections to the database in every authenticated request, to validate the token;
-- The overhead can be mitigated by using a fast in-memory data store like Redis, but the overhead is still there either way
+- The overhead can be mitigated by using a fast in-memory data store like Redis, but the overhead is still there either way.

 ### SIGARRA's Authentication